Grace Period is All You Need: Individual Fairness without Revenue Loss in Revenue Management

 The rationale for the Grace Period Design lies in its mitigation of unfairness.
 If we consider a scenario where the Grace Period Design isn't applied and we adhere to a first-come-first-serve model, the pattern of acceptances and rejections is distinctly binary; the early arrivals are accepted, followed by a series of rejections as resources are exhausted.
 In such a scenario, the initial group of customers who are declined would be unfairly treated (per Definition~\ref{def:ifmetrics}).
 However, the application of the Grace Period Design spreads this perception of unfairness more equally among earlier arrivals.
 Hence, this design maintains individual fairness among every customer with high probability.

-\xhdr{Grace-Period-Enhanced Algorithms for Revenue Management.} In Sections \ref{sec:stochatic} and \ref{sec:adversarial}, we integrate the Grace Period design into five well-known algorithms frequently used in revenue management (RM): \AlgDLP, \AlgRDLP, \AlgSBPC, \AlgBL and \AlgN.
-The first three \AlgDLP, \AlgRDLP, \AlgSBPC are used for stochastic customer arrivals, while \AlgBL and \AlgN are used for adversarial arrivals.
-For completeness, we outline each of these algorithms together with the explanation of why they are not individually fair in Section \ref{sec:classicalnrm}.
+\xhdr{Grace-Period-Enhanced Algorithms for Revenue Management.} In Sections \ref{sec:stochatic} and \ref{sec:adversarial}, we integrate the Grace Period design into six well-known algorithm structures frequently used in revenue management (RM): \AlgDLP, \AlgRDLP, \AlgSBPC, \AlgDBPC, \AlgBL and \AlgN.
+The first four \AlgDLP, \AlgRDLP, \AlgSBPC, \AlgDBPC are used for stochastic customer arrivals, while \AlgBL and \AlgN are used for adversarial arrivals.
+For completeness, we outline each of these algorithms together with the explanation of why they are not individually fair in Section \ref{subsec:notfair}.
 Based on the different structure of these algorithms, we employ different methods to incorporate the grace period design into them.
 For example, in \AlgDLP, each type $i$ customer is accepted with certain probability $p_i$.
 This can lead to unfair outcomes: consider two consecutive type \( i \) customers—if the first is accepted, the second will be rejected with probability \( 1 - p_i \), which is the probability that the second customer perceives unfair treatment.
 The reverse situation also applies.
 When \( p_i \) is small, the overall probability that customers experience disparate treatment increases, amplifying perceived unfairness.